herobank110/qt-material-ui/README.md

 Material 3 component library for Qt Widgets

-## Why a Qt Widgets library?

-There aren't enough high quality component libraries for Qt Widgets.
-The Qt Company keep pushing QML but the mixture of javascript and a custom markup language feels restrictive compared to the original Qt Widgets where you can just use Python.
-Frontend development these days relies on JavaScript while Python fades away.
-This library aims to change perceptions of Qt as an ancient technology by bringing in some modern frontend ideas and wrapping it all up in a modern aesthetic.

-That said, web technology is undoubtedly the future.
-This library is mainly for fun and paying respect to the roots of desktop GUIs some 'old timers' may have started our frontend journey with.

 ## Get Started

 This library is available on PyPI and can be installed with pip: